Monnoroch/ColorHighlighter/README.md

 - Filled, outlined in ST2.
 - Filled, outlined, underlined (solid, strippled, squiggly) in ST3.

+You can also turn on highlighting all colors at once, but it would highlight only constant colors, no variables.
+This mode has own highlighting style, so you can highlight all colors with underline and selected colors with filled rect.

 **Color picker usage:**

 Just put the cursor (or multiple cursors) on the color code and select "Choose color" in context menu.
 Select the color in a popup color picker and all color codes under your cursors will change.
 The change will preserve code format, so if you select two codes "#FFF" and "rgb(255,255,255)" and choose color #FF0000, in the end you get two codes like that: "#FF00FF" and "rgb(255,0,0)".